Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Q: How do I label the bags?

-Use a permanent marker to write date, time, and volume on the designated area.
+Use a permanent marker to write date, time, and volume.
 Include baby’s name if needed.

 Q: Are these bags travel-friendly?

 Yes, they lay flat and are compact.
-Use an insulated cooler with ice packs to keep milk cold.
+Use an insulated cooler with ice packs.

 Q: Can I pump directly into the bags?